 Taking a Break

-In addition to Met Escapes, the Museum offers many programs that are free with admission, including gallery talks, guided tours, films, and lectures.
-Check the calendar for listings.
+In addition to Met Escapes and Met Memory Cafe, the Museum offers many programs that are free with admission, including gallery talks, guided tours, films, and workshops and classes.
+Check the events calendar for listings.

 Examine images of works of art at home in Collection or the Heilbrunn Timeline of Art History.